By Emily Brooks · Oct 24, 2025

 nslookup -type=AAAA example.com

-Both A and AAAA return addresses Your domain is dual-stack.
-You can create both monitors.
-Proceed with this guide.
+Both commands return an address Your domain supports both IPv4 and IPv6.
+You are ready to create both monitors.
+Continue with this guide.

-Both records exist but AAAA returns a different server IPv4 and IPv6 traffic go to different servers.
+Both records exist but point to different servers IPv4 and IPv6 traffic go to completely different machines.
 Both need monitoring.
-Proceed, but pay attention to response differences.
+Continue with this guide.
+Pay extra attention to response time differences.

 curl -4 -I https://example.com